-Small business grants solicitations can be in the form of SBIR or STTR, but contract solicitations can only be SBIR (not STTR).
-Grants and contracts are both submitted electronically via different systems.
+Small business grants solicitations can be in the form of SBIR or STTR, but the contract solicitation can only be SBIR (not STTR).
+A large majority of NIH SBIR awards are in the form of grants, although a small, but growing percentage of SBIR awards are through contract procurement.
+Grant and contract proposals are both submitted electronically, but have different submission requirements.

 The NIH SBIR and STTR Omnibus grant solicitations allow small businesses to submit researcher-initiated projects that are within NIH’s mission.
 The Program Descriptions and Research Topics document, found here, outlines NIH’s annual research priorities and helps guide researchers that are submitting Omnibus SBIR and STTR grant proposals.
 These Omnibus solicitations have three standard receipt dates on September 5, January 5, and April 5.